-Tanglewood Trail is a 10.2 mile moderately trafficked out and back trail located near Bailey, CO that features beautiful wild flowers and is rated as moderate.
+Tanglewood Trail is a 10.2 mile moderately trafficked out and back trail located near Bailey, Colorado that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking and horses and is accessible from June until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash